open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.Jaeger/README.md

 ## Options Properties

-The `JaegerExporter` can be configuring using the `JaegerExporterOptions`
+The `JaegerExporter` can be configured using the `JaegerExporterOptions`
 properties:

 * `AgentHost`: The Jaeger Agent host (default `localhost`).